szattila98/veryrezsi/DEV.md

 - Build and run with `cargo run`, it will automatically run database migrations
   - When developing use `cargo watch -x run` for hot-reloading, provided `cargo-watch` is installed
+  - Do not forget that you will need a database up and running to properly run the application.
+The easiest way is to run `docker-compose up -d database` in the root of the project
 - To manipulate migrations, refer to the README.md in the `server/migration` directory and use the CLI tool
   - It uses the outer `.env` file for the connection string but it can be supplied with it's own file in the `server/migration` directory if needed